AK10 VGZ

 White Land Rover Freelander

-AK10 VGZ has become a familiar sight to residents in the western corner of Hollingdean, though not in a good way.
 This large white Land Rover is owned by a resident of Zone G on Hollingbury Road.
 Instead of obtaining a permit and parking it outside their own home, it is left here for weeks at a time.

 This is not an isolated case.
 The streets near the Zone G boundary are a magnet for vehicles like this, kept here to avoid the cost or effort of a parking permit.
 The result is that residents are left circling for spaces near their own homes while non-residents treat Hollingdean as an extension of their driveway.

-With the size of the Freelander, the problem is compounded: it occupies more road space than a small car, and when left for extended periods, it reduces the already limited availability even further.
+With the size of this Freelander, the problem is compounded: it occupies more road space than a small car, and when left for extended periods, it reduces the already limited availability even further.
 The message it sends is clear: our neighbourhood is being used as free long-term storage, with little consideration for the people who live here.